 Cultural Attractions

-If learning about other cultures is one of the reasons you travel, then you’ll love visiting Moldova.
+If cultural travel and learning about history, traditions and folklore is of interest to you, then you’ll love visiting Moldova.
 Our country is an interesting combination of cultures – Moldovan, Romanian, Russian, Ukrainian, Greek, Tatar, Turkish and others.
 The cultural mix stems from Moldova being a crossroads of other civilizations, particularly Romanian, Russian and Ottoman.
-Over the centuries a number of different civilizations and peoples have conquered or settled in our land, each contributing to Moldovan culture and traditions.
+Over the centuries a number of different civilizations and peoples have conquered or settled in our land, each contributing to the Moldovan culture and traditions you see today.

 Different ethnic groups still make up a substantial percentage of Moldova’s population today in certain parts of our country.
 As you travel around Moldova you will also get a glimpse into the culture of Russians, Romanians, Bulgarians, Ukrainians, Gagauzians and Roma, just to name a few.
 For example, in southern Moldova you’ll find the autonomous region of Gagauzia with its strong Gagauzian culture and traditions.